-The Behavior Style Self Assessment you have just completed is a self-scoring assessment that measures and summarizes the strengths and challenges of the four primary Behavior Styles: Controller, Stabilizer, Analyzer and Persuader.
+The Behavior Assessment you have just completed is a self-scoring assessment that measures and summarizes the strengths and challenges associated with the four primary Behavior Styles: Controller, Stabilizer, Analyzer and Persuader.

-It is designed for immediate application.
-The information contained in this report is detailed enough to describe human behavior but simple enough for use in the 'real world.'
-The intent of the Behavior Style Self assessment is simply to validate one's pattern of behavior in order to facilitate making the appropriate choices when interacting with others.
+The information contained in this report is detailed enough to describe human behavior but simple enough to immediately use in the 'real world.'
+The intent of the assessment is simply to validate one's preferred pattern of behavior in order to facilitate making the appropriate choices when interacting with others.

-To build on your awareness of Behavior Styles, our People Skills workshop provides you with the tools and options to make appropriate choices so you can situationally, intentionally and temporarily modify behavior to create win-win outcomes.
+Our People Skills workshop builds on the information in this assessment, increasing your awareness of choices you can make to situationally, intentionally and temporarily modify behavior and create win-win outcomes.
 To learn more about People Skills please visit our website at www.EffectivenessInstitute.com or call us at 425-641-7620.